MilanStaffehl/TNG-Cluster-paper/README.md

 ### Using the install script

-Simply run `install.sh` from the root directory of the project.
+Simply run `install.py` from the root directory of the project.
+You do not need to run it from a dedicated Python environment as it does not alter any env vars nor does it require any third-party dependencies.

 After running the install script, install the dependencies (ideally inside of a new venv).
 Start by installing the Illustris helper scripts using